 Earth Science Data Records of Global Forest Cover Change

-John Townshend - PI, University of Maryland (UMD)
+Principal Investigator (PI): John Townshend, University of Maryland (UMD)

 There is long-standing recognition of the need for global forest change detection at Landsat class resolutions.

 Previously this was not feasible, because of the absence of well registered multi-temporal data sets, variations in sensors, the need for intensive human input during post-processing, variations in spectral responses of forests, the efforts needed to create validation data sets and the computational and storage demands in carrying out the analysis.

 We demonstrate in this proposal that these problems have now been overcome by the availability of the GeoCover and the forthcoming Mid-Decadal Global Land Survey (MDGLS) data sets, our ability to create atmospherically corrected reflectance products, much improved classifiers, collection of automated dense training sets, the availability of ultra-fine resolution datasets and much lower computational costs.

 We therefore propose to produce the following Earth Science Data Records (ESDRs) at fine and moderate spatial resolutions and provide the algorithms and services for producing such products:

 - Global fine resolution (< 100 m) surface reflectance ESDR for four epochs centered around 1990, 2000, and 2005